Birth Options In Newcastle and the Lower Hunter

 • During the period 37 weeks and 0 days to 40 weeks and 6 days gestation.

-When it comes to statistics for privately practicing midwives, tthere is no data available for "selected mothers" as a separate group, so data for all births (including situations where the mother/birth parent is older, plus size or having a vaginal birth after caesarean) is included together.
+When it comes to statistics for privately practicing midwives (PPMs), there is no data available for "selected mothers" as a separate group, so data for all births (including situations where the mother/birth parent is older, plus size, having a vaginal birth after caesarean or other "higher risk" situations) is included together.
+This makes it harder to compare against other provider groups, but as you will see later, the general take home message is that the PPM patient cohort are higher risk than the women represented in the other hospital-based provider stats tables here, yet their record is a whole lot better!

 John Hunter Hospital

-Most babies in the Hunter region are born at John Hunter Hospital (JHH).
+Most babies in the Hunter region are born at John Hunter Hospital (JHH), which is a major public hospital.

 “The John” has three birthing zones – the Birth Suite (previously called the Labour Ward), the Birth Centre (for low risk birthing parents under the care of the JHH Birth Centre Team Midwives) and the operating theatre for caesarean births.